poprygun/jenkins-cicd/README.md

 - Run tests

+- Push applications jars to jFrog Artifactory using jFrog Jenkins Plugin

 - Build docker image using Dockerfile from this repository

 - Push image to the registry that emulates Artifactory Docker Registry